Vmateo15/Microsoft-Sentinel-SOC-LAB/detections/Schedule-task-persistence-detection.md

 ## Findings

 The query returned a scheduled task creation event associated with SOC-LAB-PERSISTENCE.
-The event showed the affected computer, the account associated with the event, the Windows activity description, and the scheduled task event data.
+The event showed the affected computer, the Windows activity description, and the scheduled task event data.

 ## Analyst Assessment